-To avoid and minimize impacts to migratory birds during non-military readiness activities (i.e., construction of targets and infrastructure), construction would occur outside the breeding season to the maximum extent practicable, and pre-construction surveys would be conducted for MBTA-listed nesting birds.
+To avoid and minimize impacts on populations of migratory birds during non-military readiness activities (i.e., construction of targets and infrastructure), construction would occur outside the breeding season to the maximum extent practicable, and pre-construction surveys would be conducted for MBTA-listed nesting birds.
 Construction would be delayed if nests were found within the ground disturbance footprint.
-Therefore, there would be no significant impacts to populations of migratory birds with implementation of Alternative 3.
+Therefore, there would be no significant impacts on populations of migratory birds with implementation of Alternative 3.